Developer Guide

 Use cases

-(For all use cases below, the System is the RealTime
+(For all use cases below, the System is the RealTime and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Reorder the list